maydev99/GeoFence2/README.md

-# How to do goefencing in Android
+# How to do goefencing in Android 2021

-Code from Tutorial at https://www.youtube.com/watch?v=nmAtMqljH9M Coverted from Java to Kotlin
+Code from Tutorial at https://www.youtube.com/watch?v=nmAtMqljH9M Tutorial was Java but the code in this repository is in Kotlin